AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **If SFTP connection could not be established then what is the workaround/plan to keep customer operational?**

-    The only connectivity issue that may arise is related to the allow list on customer side.
+    The only connectivity issue that may arise is related to the allowlist on customer side.
 Customer should add this test on non production environment to make sure it works before moving to prod.

-* **Are there any data center specific allow list configurations that need to move over?**
+* **Are there any data center specific allowlist configurations that need to move over?**

-    No, there is no data center specific allow list configuration to manage.
+    No, there is no data center specific allowlist configuration to manage.

 * **Are we ensuring that custom scripts will be successfully executed in the new environment?**

     Customer implementation can use custom scripts (Perl/Shell/Python/Java Script) in workflows to manipulate files and folders for example.

-    On the hosted instance, scripts are executed only through the javascript engine.
+    On the hosted instance, scripts are executed only through the JavaScript engine.
 These specific implementations can cause security gaps and postupgrade issues.
 They are not supported.

 * **With IMS integration, will it work as is in new instance or will any additional configuration update is needed?**